 Pray for improved health.

 Diarrhea is the second leading cause of death among children younger than 5.
-And nearly 1,000 children die every day from diarrhea caused by unsafe water and poor sanitation and hygiene.
-About half of childhood malnutrition is related to water, sanitation, or hygiene issues too.
+About half of childhood malnutrition is related to water, sanitation, or hygiene issues, too.
 Ask God to protect children from the dangers of unsafe water and poor sanitation and hygiene.

 Great Healer, You are good and merciful.
-Touch these precious little ones.
+Touch precious little ones endangered by poor water, sanitation, and hygiene.
 Give them Your strength to fight off the illnesses that wrack their bodies.
-Lead their communities to discover clean water sources close by so they can improve their health.
+Lead their communities to discover clean water sources close by so they can enjoy better health.

 “… The streams of God are filled with water to provide the people with grain, for so you have ordained it.” —Psalm 65:9 (NIV)

 Pray for people to discover the Source of living water.

 “I was once a person of little faith,” says Memory Handenda, a mother in the Twachiyanda community in southern Zambia.
 “But after my prayers, and this water came out, then I became a person of a lot of faith.
 We believed that, indeed, God exists.”
 World Vision rejoices with Memory, but many people still live without faith and hope.